|

-Business Energy Tax Credit / Residential Tax Credits
+/ Residential Tax Credits

 With the signing of various Alternative Energy and Stimulus Bills, new opportunities were opened for more and more millions of Americans to lessen their dependence on traditional supplies of fossil fuels and electricity.

+Never before has it been so affordable to make the investment in energy conservation and production for one's own home or business.
 Below is a breakout of the tax credits (note: these are true "Credits" against tax liability, rather than just a "deduction" which just lowered the amount of income that could be taxed.)
 NOTE: For business, there are also special accelerated deductions.

 There are all kinds of new incentives for both federal and states, which you can find at http://www.dsireusa.org/ .
 This site is updated approximately every 2 weeks.
 For specialized help for you particular site and application, please contact us.